“Under 18? Caring for an adult or a child?”

 As a young carer you can feel lonely caring for a parent or relative.
 Research shows that this can make young carers be a victim of cyberbullying.

 Where to go for help and support as a young carer

-- Take a look at the NHS guide for information on your options as a young carer.
+- Look at the NHS guide for information on your options as a young carer.